Innovation Award Nominating Committee 2019

-The nominees for the Classical:NEXT 2018 Innovation Award will be selected by a committee of 23 music journalists and experts from 18 countries and every continent, who in their work focus on renewal and trends in classical music.
-The Nominating Committee is not fixed and varies every year.
-These are the members for 2018, in alphabetical order:
+The nominees for the Classical:NEXT 2019 Innovation Award will be selected by a committee of 28 music journalists and experts from 26 countries and every continent, who in their work focus on renewal and trends in classical music.
+The Nominating Committee, which includes our Industry Insiders, is not fixed and varies every year.
+These are the members for 2019, in alphabetical order:

 Anu Ahola (Finland)

 Anu Ahola studied at the University of Helsinki and the Universitá Ca' Foscari in Venice, graduating with a Master's degree in music.
 Currently the editor in chief of the Finnish Music Quarterly (FMQ) magazine, she has long and varied experience in the field of classical and contemporary music.
 Alongside her work as a music journalist, she has managed the communications (including the editing of festival brochures) for many music festivals, acted as classical music product manager for EMI Finland, designed compilation albums, and worked at the Finnish Music Information Centre (Fimic).
 She is also well-versed in children's music and music education, and co-edited the first chronicle of children's music in Finland and a book on composing and composers in schools of the future.

 Bastian Zimmermann, born in 1985, is a freelance writer, dramaturge, filmmaker and curator of new composed and improvised music, theatre and performance.
 He is the artistic director of the series MUSIC FOR HOTEL BARS.
 From 2019 on he will be the new co-editor and publisher of the german music magazine POSITIONEN.

 Katja Heldt studied musicology at Humboldt University Berlin and specialized on transculturality in new music.
 She works as an author and as a coordinator of projects for artistic research at the Donaueschinger Musiktage and Darmstadt Summer Courses and organizes music theatre and concert series in Berlin.